leo-project/leo_erasure/README.md

 ## Exports
 ### Encoding an object
-Encode an object with leo_jerasure's encoding functions
+Encode an object with leo_erasure's encoding functions

 #### encode/2
 ```erlang